MarcioFCMartins/hex-panel/README.md

 # Hexagon wall panel
 Márcio Martins

-# Hexagon wall panel

 Everyone knows that hexagons are the bestagons.
-So, why not incorporate them in your house decor?

 In this project, I document the process of painting a hexagon wall panel, from the planning to execution.

 ## 1. Goal

 I want to paint one of my walls green, but not the entire wall.
 I want it to start with solid green and then transition to white.
-The transition will by having an increasing number of white hexagons, until it transitions entirely to white.
+The transition will happen by having an increasing number of white hexagons, until it transitions entirely to white.

 The wall to be painted is 223 cm high and 400 cm wide.
 Here are the main rules I decided on:

-1. I want to simulate panels based on a matrix of probabilities.
-Each cell will hold the probability of a hexagon being green.
+1. I want to create the final panel by simulation.
+I will simulate the panels bu creating a matrix where each cell will hold the probability of a hexagon being green.
-2. I want these hexagons to be 20 cm wide, but if the hexagon is in a border, it should be 19, to leave a gap between the isolated hexagons and the solid parts of the panel.
+2. I want these hexagons to be 20 cm wide.
+3. If an hexagon is in the edge of a green patch (i.e. it has a certain number of white neighbours), its diameter should be 19.
+    I think this will make the panel more interesting looking.

 ## 2. Implementation